-Automation as we know it has existed for decades.
-Cars replaced horses, machines replace workers at the big industrial plants, and now robots tend to replace cashiers at the supermarkets.
 New machines in the 21st century can create a problem with unemployment, as the people that lost their jobs need to find another vocation.
-Jobs lost to automation statistics show that some jobs completely disappear, while others are just being reshaped under new conditions.
+Jobs lost to automation statistics show that some jobs disappear entirely, while others are just being reshaped under new conditions.

-Researchers don’t agree on how automation will affect long-term employment.
-Some predict that the rate of unemployment will rise, while others think the new technologies will bring new business opportunities and create jobs that didn’t exist before.
+Researchers disagree on how automation will affect long-term employment.
+Some predict that the unemployment rate will rise, while others think the new technologies will bring new business opportunities and create jobs that didn’t exist before.

 - One-fourth of jobs in the US are in danger of automation.

-- The number of robots doing human jobs in various industries increases by 14% annually.
+- The number of robots doing human jobs increases by 14% each year.

-- Workers at junior positions are facing the biggest threat of automation.
+- Workers at junior positions face the biggest threat of automation.

-- By 2030, artificial intelligence is expected to have a $15 billion impact.
+- By 2030, artificial intelligence is expected to add $15 trillion to the world economy.

 - 55% of the jobs that don’t require a bachelor’s degree are in jeopardy of automation.

-- One-third of new jobs could no longer exist in the next 25 years.
+- One-third of jobs could no longer exist in the next 25 years.

 - 55% of workers think automation will boost their productivity.

-- Storage, manufacturing, and transportation are facing the biggest chance to be fully automated, automation job loss statistics say.
+- Storage, manufacturing, and transportation are facing the biggest chance to be fully automated.

-1. More than 25% of Americans feel threatened by automation.
+1. Over 25% of Americans feel threatened by automation.

 2. Almost 40% of people fear losing their jobs because of mechanization.